Loopring/protocols/packages/loopring_v3/DESIGN.md

 The nonce of the account is increased after the cancel is processed.

+> Question(dongw): how many orders at most can be supported by one single account?

 ### Updating the Account info

 The account information can be updated with a new public key or a new walletID which can invalidate everything the account is used in.